How To Store Coffee Beans For Maximum Freshness

 Coffee Storage 101

 Coffee does not expire as quickly as other perishable food in your kitchen, and even when it is past the expiration date, it is still safe to drink for several months.
-You can read the full details of coffee expiration in our article on how long coffee lasts in all its forms, which includes how to spot bad coffee.
+However, safe and delicious are completely different concepts.
+And if you’re a true coffee geek like me, you want to preserve the flavor and aroma of freshly roasted coffee.

-To properly maintain the amazing smell and taste of fresh coffee beans, it is crucial to know what factors in your environment will cause coffee to age.
-Understanding the enemies of coffee freshness will allow you to prolong the life of your coffee even when you do not have the fanciest storage equipment.
+To properly maintain the amazing smell and taste of fresh coffee beans, it is crucial to know why coffee expires.
+Proper coffee bean storage is about avoiding these enemies of freshness and prolonging the life of your coffee.

 So let’s check out the common factors that age coffee and how the proper storage of coffee fights against them.